The third generation Mazda2 supermini gets a welcome package of improvements. Jonathan Crouch takes a look.

 Ten Second Review

 The Mazda2 is a strong option if you're looking for a quality supermini and has been usefully improved in this upgraded form.
-This update brings mild hybrid technology to the range for the first time, plus some minor handling upgrades and a smarter look.
+This update brings greater efficiency and an extra mild hybrid engine option, plus some spec improvements too.
 As before, this model packs in some big car features into a pertly-styled body and features great real-world economy.
 It's a real contender to the likes of the Fiesta, Corsa, 208 and Clio.

 The Mazda2 is going places.
 The first Mazda2 sold 410,000 units between 2003 and 2007.
 The second generation model had a seven year run at the market, but had already eclipsed its predecessor's total midway through 2010.
 Both cars owed a lot to Ford's strategic partnership with Mazda, effectively being rebodied Fiestas which, as anyone who's ever driven a modern Fiesta will happily admit, is no bad thing.

 For the third generation version, this current car, launched in 2015, Mazda went it alone, this MK3 model '2 riding on its own SKYACTIV chassis technology.
 At launch, that looked quite a gamble but Mazda has its tail up at the moment after the success of the latest Mazda3, CX-30 and MX-5 models and has no hesitation in making bold claims for its supermini contender.
 Now, they've further updated the car.